 However, many people have had success with the debt snowball because this method gives people momentum with their debt payoff.
 By getting rid of your smallest debt, you feel a sense of accomplishment that can carry through to your next smallest debt.

-Once you've paid all of your debt off, build an emergency fund that covers 3-6 months of your living expenses.
-This will save you from going into debt again even more in the event you face a major crisis, like a job loss.
+Once you've paid all of your debt off, build an emergency fund that covers three to six months of your living expenses.
+This will save you from going into debt again in the event you face a major crisis, like a job loss.
 If that seems like a lot, remember that you'll be debt free at this point, so all the money you were using to pay off your debt can now be directed toward your savings.

 Save 15 Percent of Your Income for Retirement